SpartanBin/mobile_crowd_sensing/experimental_record/README.md

 - [x] Fix node weight to train.
 - [ ] Change all format of input to matrix.
 - [ ] Modify reward.
+- [ ] Try genetic algorithm(if work, then try imitation learning to learn genetic policy).